Vallakkunnu

 Vallakkunnu is a small village in Aloor Gramapanchayath in the state of Kerala, India.
-Have the population of around 600 families.
+It has a population of around 600 families.
 The village also holds a portion of Muriyad wetland system, a part of Thrissur kole wet lands.

 Demographics

 The population is 35% Hindu and 65% Christian.
 One or two members from 50% of families are away from the village, working in foreign countries.
 The people of Vallakkunnu are well educated; the average education of those under 50 years of age is 12th standard.

 Geography

 Vallakkunnu is in Aloor Gramapanchayath and is a residential area surrounded by paddy fields in all sides.
 Potta-Munnupedika State Highway 61 passes through middle of the village.
 It is 7 km from National Highway 544 and 15 km from National Highway 66 with good connectivity via public and private transport to Irinjalakuda, Kodakara and Chalakudy.
 The nearest railway station is Irinjalakuda railway station1.5km away and Cochin International Airport is 32 km away.
 All express and passenger trains except super-fast trains stop here.